fanconic/this_reads_like_that/README.md

 # This Reads Like That
-This is the code of the experiments for the NLP Research Project
+This is the code of the experiments for the submission.

 ## Introduction
 Deep neural networks, designed to provide human-interpretable decisions through their architecture, have recently become an increasingly popular alternative to the post-hoc interpretation of traditional black-box models.
 Perhaps the most widely used approach among these networks is the so-called prototype learning, in which similarities to learned latent prototypes serve as the basis for classifying an unseen data point.
 Previously, prototypical networks were mostly used in the computer vision domain with common encoder models.
 In this work, we research their structure to the problem of natural language processing, and more precisely to classification.
 We introduce a learned weighted similarity metric to extend previous work.
 Therefore, we compute similarity on a basis of the most informative dimensions of the sentence embedding, which outperforms traditional similarity measures in all our experiments.
 Additionally, we propose a way to retrieve the most similar words from the prototype and the test sample as an interpretability enhancement mechanism, which does not rely on an a priori choice of the number of words.